Zash/lua-unbound/README.markdown

     system resolvers are used.
 Otherwise root hints are used.

 `forward`
-:   IP address of an upstream resolver to use.
+:   IP address of an upstream resolver(s) to use, a string or array of
+    strings.

 `trusted`
 :   DNSSEC root trust anchors, a string or array of strings.